The Day It Rained Forever

-"The Day It Rained Forever" is a single by Aurora with vocals by Lizzy Pattinson.
+"The Day It Rained Forever" is a single by British electronic dance music group Aurora with vocals by Lizzy Pattinson.
 It reached number 29 on the UK Singles Chart in 2002.

 Music video

-The video for the single features Sacha and Simon playing guitar and keyboard with Lizzy singing in a house that is floating on a seemingly infinite ocean.
+The video for the single features Sacha Collisson and Simon Greenaway playing guitar and keyboard with Pattinson singing in a house that is floating on a seemingly infinite ocean.
 Filmed in Cape Town, South Africa.